Bentonite: Ceramics

-Plasticity is the property of clay that allows it to be manipulated and retain its shape without cracking after the shaping force has been removed; clays with low plasticity are known as or short or non-plastic.
+Plasticity is the property of clay that allows it to be manipulated and retain its shape without cracking after the shaping force has been removed; clays with low plasticity are known as short or non-plastic.
 A small amount of bentonite added to clay can increase its plasticity, and hence ease forming of articles by some shaping techniques.
 However, bentonite typically contains minerals that affect the fired color of the mix, and its swelling properties can make such a mix prone to significant shrinkage and potential cracking as it dries.

 Ceramic glazes often contain bentonite.
 The bentonite is added to slow or prevent the settling of the glazes.
 It can also improve the consistency of application of glazes on porous biscuit-fired ware.
 Once a certain amount of glaze water has been absorbed by the biscuit the bentonite effectively clogs the pores and resists the absorption of further water resulting in a more evenly thick coat.

-Emergency use
+Emergency response

 Bentonite is used in industry and emergency response as a chemical absorbent and container sealant.

 History and natural occurrence

 In 2018, China was the top producer of bentonite, with almost a one-quarter share of the world's production, followed by the United States and India.
 Total worldwide production was 24,400,000 metric tons of bentonite and 3,400,000 metric tons of fuller's earth.

 Most high-grade natural sodium bentonite is produced from the western United States in an area between the Black Hills of South Dakota and the Bighorn Basin of Wyoming, and the Tokat Resadiye region of Turkey.
-Mixed sodium/calcium bentonite is mined in Greece, Australia, India, Russia, and Ukraine.
+Mixed sodium/calcium bentonite is mined in Greece, Pakistan, Australia, India, Russia, and Ukraine.

 In the United States, calcium bentonite is mined primarily in Mississippi and Alabama.
 Other major locations producing calcium bentonite include New Zealand, Germany, Greece, Turkey, India, and China.